ndelamaide/ML4Science_neuron_segmentation/README.md

 - `--batch_size` : the batch size, which is 4 by default.
 For num_classes > 1, it is set to 1.
 - `--epochs` : the number of epochs to train the model.
 - `--checkpoint_path` : the path to load the model from.
 Only needed when using resuming training from a checkpoint.
 The path need to start by *ternausnet/*.
-- `save_checkpoint_name` : the name with which to save the model at the end of each training epoch, for example *unet16.pt*.
+- `--save_checkpoint_name` : the name with which to save the model at the end of each training epoch, for example *unet16.pt*.
 It needs to end with either *.pt* or *.pth*

 To load our data for training and validation, we use dataloaders that respectivaly perform the following operations:
 - Randomly crop the images to 512 x 768, perform a vertical flip with probability 0.5, perform a horizontal flip with probability 0.5, then normalize the image.
 - Or, perform a center crop to 512 x 768 and then normalize the image.

 After each training epoch, we perform validation on the validation data and record the loss and jaccard on the validation set.
-Then we save the model checkpoint.
+Then we save the model checkpoint, the losses so far as well as the jaccard values.

 # Evaluation